Your Guide to High School Subjects – The Core Subjects and Electives That Make Up a Standard High School Curriculum

 - Computers:Two classes – typing, Office programs and even web design courses are standard in many states and districts now, so it’s not unreasonable to expect some computer classes to work their into core curriculum status in many more states in the coming years.

-As computers and technology in general have come to be an inseparable part of our daily lives, basic computer literacy classes are becoming less necessary.
-It’s expected that classes in coding, computer programming, and the development of computer software will become as essential as math and reading in the coming years, and that high school curriculum will begin to reflect that.
+As technology has become an inseparable part of our daily lives, basic computer literacy classes are becoming less necessary since most kids are already way ahead of the game in that department.
+But classes in coding, computer programming, and software development are likely to become as essential as math and reading in the coming years, and it’s expected that high school curriculum will begin to reflect that.

 What Other High School Subjects are Found in the Typical Curriculum?